malnakli/CarND-Vehicle-Detection/README.md

 Tracker:
--  Accept frame and labels (position of cars in that frame).
+-  Accept frame and boxes (position of cars in that frame).
-- For each label in the frame, check if the car already exist if one of the following the steps below is True:
-1. labels of new car overlaps with an exist car. `_label_overlap` function in line # through # in `tracker.py`
-2. check if the labels are close to each other.  `_close_boxes` function in line # through # in `tracker.py`
+-